-The BA (Hons) English and Drama degree course will support you in developing your critical and analytical abilities, and deepen your appreciation for literature and theatre.
+The BA (Hons) English Literature course will support you in developing your critical faculties, instilling in you the power and responsibility of informed reading and analysis, whilst deepening your appreciation for literature.

-You will develop your writing, close-reading and research skills and learn to present arguments coherently and creatively.
+You will develop your writing, close-reading and research skills and learn to express your arguments coherently and persuasively.
 In the School of English, you will be taught by world-leading academics and practitioners offering a diverse range of modules.
-You will study literature and drama from various major periods, movements and genres.

-You will also have the opportunity to stage a play, and study film, art, and philosophies of relevance to drama and literature.
+You will study literature from all of the major periods, movements and genres.
+You will also have the opportunity to study cinema, art and philosophy.
 Your degree will allow you to tailor your studies to your individual interests and career aspirations with both a local and global outlook.